-No matter how much you like the Batman Miniature Game, how often you play, or how competitive you are, you should remember that it's just a game, and the ultimate goal is to have fun - and that means letting your opponent have fun, too.
+No matter how much you like the Game of Thrones Miniatures Game, how often you play, or how competitive you are, you should remember that it's just a game, and the ultimate goal is to have fun - and that means letting your opponent have fun, too.
 Of course, everyone wants to win, but it's not worth it if another person (usually a friend) has a bad time during the game.